diegorusso/diegorusso.github.io/_posts/2011-12-27-how-ive-got-a-job-at-arm-ltd.md

 title: How i've got a job at ARM Ltd
 categories:
 - personal
-- italian
-- languages
-- blog
+- english
+tags:
-- travels
+- ARM
-- thoughts
+- travel
 - job
-- university
-tags:
-- arm ltd
-- italians
 - europython
-- python
+- friends
 ---
 It's been long time that I don't write on my blog.
 I know, I'm bad guy even after all the pressure from my 2 readers :P